chriskhng/asSeq2Int/README.md

 ## Version

+0.5.0 main.sh launches asSep2Int.py, renames the output file as SeqHit(date-time).csv and rsyncs it to the result dir.

 0.4.0 Part 2 outputs temp_results.csv which lists proteins with the sequence of interest

 0.3.0 Part 2 function implemented: list from Part 1 is searched for a code-defined SoI